MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/load-protocol-manager-and-get-custom-interface.md

 ---
-title: "IWpfExposeProtocolManagerCustomInterface::LoadProtocolManagerAndGetCustomInterface Method"
+title: LoadProtocolManagerAndGetCustomInterface Method
 description: The LoadProtocolManagerAndGetCustomInterface method loads a specified protocol manager and retrieves an interface for that protocol manager. ms.date: 10/07/2016 ms.assetid: load-protocol-manager-and-get-custom-interface
 ---
-# IWpfExposeProtocolManagerCustomInterface::LoadProtocolManagerAndGetCustomInterface Method
+# LoadProtocolManagerAndGetCustomInterface Method
 Loads a specified protocol manager and retrieves an interface for that protocol manager.

 ## Syntax